How to Avoid Common Mistakes in Crypto Investing

 -

-Use trusted platforms like Coinbase or Binance for purchases, and verify crypto wallet apps before downloading.
+Use trusted platforms like Coinbase or Binance for purchases, and verify crypto crypto wallet apps before downloading.

 7. Lack of Portfolio Diversification

 Mistake: Putting all funds into one digital currency, such as only Bitcoin or a speculative alternative coin.
-Why It’s a Problem: A single coin’s failure or market fall can devastate your digital asset portfolio, as seen with altcoins during the 2018 crypto winter.
+Why It’s a Problem: A single coin’s failure or crypto market fall can devastate your digital digital asset digital asset portfolio, as seen with altcoins during the 2018 crypto winter.
 How to Avoid:

 -